rob-cost/CF-RetroFlix_Client/README.md

 ## Features

-#1.
-Login & Signup
+### 1. Login & Signup
 - Log in with your username and password
 - Register a new account with username, password, email, birthday, and city

-#2.
-Main View
+### 2. Main View
 - Browse all movies with title, image, and short description
 - Search for a particular movie
 - Add or remove a movie from the favorite or to-watch list
 - Navigate to your profile
-    - Log out of the profile
+- Log out of your profile

-#3.
-Single Movie View
+### 3. Single Movie View
-    - See full details (description, genre, director, actors, etc.)
+- View full movie details including description, genre, director, and actors

-#4.
-Profile View
+### 4. Profile View
-    - See and update your info
+- View and update your user information
-    - Check your favorite and to-watch list
+- Check your favorite and to-watch lists

 ---